COVID-19 pandemic in Vermont: Government response

-On March 24, Governor Scott issued a "Stay Home, Stay Safe" order directing all residents of Vermont to stay home "leaving only for essential reasons, critical to health and safety."
+On March 24, Scott issued a "Stay Home, Stay Safe" order directing all residents of Vermont to stay home "leaving only for essential reasons, critical to health and safety."
 The order directed that all businesses and not-for-profit entities suspend all in-person business operations, except for specific exemptions.
 The order would remain in effect until April 15, 2020, unless extended or shortened.
 On March 26, Governor Scott ordered all schools in Vermont to remain closed for in-person classes for the rest of the academic year.

-On March 30, Governor Scott imposed quarantine restrictions on travelers arriving in Vermont.
+On March 30, Scott imposed quarantine restrictions on travelers arriving in Vermont.
 On March 31, the Vermont Agency of Commerce and Community Development ordered large retailers "to cease in-person sales of non-essential items in order to reduce the number of people coming into the stores."
 The agency also ordered stores to close showrooms and garden sections of home improvement centers.
-Also, Governor Phil Scott announced the launch of a new website where Vermonters could sign up to volunteer to help in the state's response to COVID-19.
+Scott also announced the launch of a website where Vermonters could volunteer to help in the state's response to COVID-19.

-On April 2, Governor Scott announced that the state, in anticipation of a surge in COVID-19 cases, was preparing two additional medical surge locations in partnership with the Vermont National Guard: a 400-bed location at the Champlain Valley Exposition in Essex Junction, and a 150-bed location in Rutland County.
+On April 2, Scott announced that the state, in anticipation of a surge in COVID-19 cases, was preparing two additional medical surge locations in partnership with the Vermont National Guard: a 400-bed location at the Champlain Valley Exposition in Essex Junction, and a 150-bed location in Rutland County.
 Additional rapid reaction medical surge trailers, each containing materials for 50 additional beds, had been prepositioned throughout the state to facilitate rapid deployment.
 Additional assets, including two state portable hospitals, were also being prepared to prevent hospitals from exceeding their capacities in the event of a surge.

 On April 3, the Vermont Department of Health recommended that all Vermonters should wear face masks when in public.
 Health officials in Vermont had previously advised against the general public wearing masks if they were not showing any symptoms, but the new recommendation cited a 48-hour, pre-symptomatic infectious phase in individuals with COVID-19 where face masks would be beneficial.
-Governor Scott stated in a media briefing that he was planning to extend the state's stay-at-home order beyond its original ending date in mid-April, warning Vermonters that they should expect to remain at home for several more weeks.
+Scott stated in a media briefing that he was planning to extend the state's stay-at-home order beyond its original ending date in mid-April, warning Vermonters that they should expect to remain at home for several more weeks.

 An April 3 directive from Vermont Attorney General T.J.
 Donovan provided police with guidelines on how to enforce the state's stay-at-home order.
 Law enforcement officers were directed to provide education and request voluntary compliance when encountering businesses and individuals in violation of the order, while civil and criminal penalties were outlined for instances of continued non-compliance.
-Burlington Mayor Miro Weinberger additionally announced that the Burlington Police Department would begin issuing tickets to people who violated the stay-at-home order, with fines ranging from $100–$500.
+Miro Weinberger additionally announced that the Burlington Police Department would begin issuing tickets to people who violated the stay-at-home order, with fines ranging from $100–$500.